-In 2022, contract negotiations continue to be a pain point not just between parties but within organizations as well.
+Let’s face it.
+Contract negotiations continue to be a pain point not just between parties but within organizations as well.

-As detailed in World Commerce & Contracting’s latest “Most Negotiated Terms” report, different stakeholders within an organization have different priorities when it comes to contracts.
+As detailed in World Commerce & Contracting’s 2022 “Most Negotiated Terms” report, different stakeholders within an organization have different priorities when it comes to contracts.
 For example, sales may value speed and quick turn-arounds, while legal prioritizes thoroughness and risk mitigation.
 Without alignment on what the organization needs as a whole, teams can be quick to point fingers if something goes awry.

 As one sales leader griped to the report’s authors: “Time after time, my sales and revenue forecasts are derailed because of the redlining and debates going on between opposing legal or contracts teams, who seem to operate on their own agenda.
 Yet ultimately, it is me who is held to account.”